PRFNTX/branch-man/README.md

 setup: source the branch-man file in your bash profile. view commands with `$ branch-man`

+general workflow:

+- create a branch with `branch/master/develop-n [name]`
+- `branch-l` to see it
+- when your changes are committed use `push` to push the branch, (automatically --set-upstream, and moves to in progress from local)
+- with multiple branches use `checkout [p/l] [num]` to switch to a branch visible in `branch-l`

 ### COMMANDS:
 - develop: switch to branch 'develop' and pull
 - develop-n(ew) [name]: create a new tracked branch from branch 'develop'